Zeyad2008/Deci_world/README.md

 It also contains a Favicon with the logo of the initiative

 It also contains a css file where I have done all the styling in it.

+This Website is done by Zeyad Osama at the age of 15